KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 ### Non-deterministic Resolution

-This is just a fancy way of saying "not knowing when styles are being unintentionally overridden by selectors of the _same specificity_."
+This is just a fancy way of saying “not knowing when styles are being unintentionally overridden by selectors of the _same specificity_”.
 Turns out, this is rarely ever an issue when following a component-based architecture such as the 7-1 pattern.
 Take this example:

 ```scss
 // In components/_overlay.scss